digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # **Question (with no wrong answers)**

-What does digital archives bring to mind for you?
+What does the term "digital archives" bring to mind for you?

 Where have you encountered a digital archive?